Kirima2nd/Kirima2nd/README.md

 Oh, glad to see you here 😄

 ## What can i do?

+I can write some of programming languages here:
 * ♟️ Pawn (SA-MP/open.mp)
 * 🐍 Python
 * 💻 C#
 * 💻 C++, Java, ad golang (only understand the basics)
+* :computer: Brainfuck

+And also, can do tutoring with bahasa, mainly focused on pawn scripting language

 ## How to reach me
 You can get in touch with me on these social media: